GLOBAL MARKETS-Asia shares score 3-year high on economic optimism

 “Our global manufacturing confidence recovered from the declines in Q1, and aggregate forward-looking components suggest the improvement should last well into the second half.”

-MSCI’s broadest index of Asia-Pacific shares outside Japan gained 1 percent to 499.15, ground not visited since May, 2011.
-Japan’s Nikkei added 0.3 percent and notched up its loftiest level in more than five months.
+MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.9 percent to 498.09, territory not visited since May 2011.
+Japan’s Nikkei added 0.5 percent and notched up its loftiest level in more than five months.

-Spreadbetters predicted the major European markets would open steady on Wednesday, after the index of top European shares ended 0.85 percent firmer the previous session.
+Top European shares ended up 0.85 percent, despite some disappointing manufacturing data from the region.

-The economic news globally had been mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.
+The economic news elsewhere was mostly bright with measures of manufacturing in China, Japan, the UK and United States all pointing to a pick-up in production.

-In an encouraging sign for consumer demand, U.S. auto sales almost reached an annualised 17 million in June, way above forecasts and the strongest since 2006.
+In an encouraging sign for consumer demand, U.S. auto sales almost reached 17 million annualised in June, way above forecasts and the strongest since 2006.

 With money switching to riskier assets, bond prices gave up some of their recent gains.
 Yields on 10-year U.S. Treasuries ticked up to 2.57 percent, leaving behind last week’s lows near 2.50 percent.